SahilChharra/Javascript-Projects/README.md

 # Javascript-Projects

-## This Repository contains various Javascript projects which can be helpful in course of web development journey
+## This Repository contains various basic Javascript projects which can be helpful in course of web development journey